-- I pay VERY close attention to how code is depicted in films and TV shows.
-I tend to notice it whenever it shows up.
+- I pay fairly close attention to how code is depicted in films and TV shows.

 All of this culminated three days ago when I was watching a DVR’ed episode, “Welcome Home”.
 The characters are in a train, and as the car doors slide open and closed, I noticed a flash of what looked like CSS below the number painted on the door.